nodemcu/nodemcu-firmware/docs/en/modules/node.md

 !!! caution

-	While it is possible to sleep longer than the theoretical maximum sleep duration, which can be found with `node.dsleepMax()`, it is not recommended to exceed this theoretical maximum.
+	While it is possible to specify a longer sleep time than the theoretical maximum sleep duration, it is not recommended to exceed this maximum.

 !!! note